radiantearth/stac-api-spec/collections/README.md

 ## Link Relations

-This conformance class also requires for the link relations in the [STAC API - Core](../core) conformance class to be implemented.
+This conformance class also requires implementation of the link relations in the [STAC API - Core](../core) conformance class.

 The following Link relations shall exist in the Landing Page (root).